 Tim has served as a director on numerous government, industry and charitable organizations.
 He is a past member of both the Deputy Ministers Council of BC and the Board of Governors of the Business Council of British Columbia.

-He holds B.A. and M.P.A, both from University of Victoria, and resides with his wife Cynthia in Tsawwassen, BC.
+He holds a Bachelor of Arts and a Master of Public Administration from the University of Victoria, and resides with his wife Cynthia in Tsawwassen, BC.